- Most DIY client portal solutions become inflexible over time because they're constructed from disconnected components.

 You’ll also need a membership management plugin to control how clients access pages of your portal.

-Some of the popular plugins like MemberPress or WooCommerce charge anywhere from $150 to $300 per year.
+Some of the popular plugins like MemberPress or WooCommerce Memberships charge anywhere from $199 to $399 per year in 2025.

 3) E-commerce software for sales